-ORLANDO, Fla. – An FBI forensic expert at the Casey Anthony murder trial said Saturday that a strand of hair she examined from Anthony's car trunk had evidence of apparent decomposition, which could be a potential blow to the defense team because it is consistent with hair from a dead body.
+ORLANDO, Fla. – An FBI forensic expert testified Saturday in Casey Anthony's murder trial that a hair removed from the woman's car showed signs consistent with hair from a dead body.

-The specialist in microscopic hair examinations described the banding as "a darkened band at the root portion of the hair consistent with apparent decomposition."
+"It has a darkened band at the root portion of the hair.
+This is consistent with apparent decomposition," Lowe said.

 Under cross-examination from Baez, Lowe said it was not unusual to find hairs in cars, as the average person loses 100 head hairs a day, and people can transfer hairs to other people.

 "I couldn't say how the hair got there," Lowe said.
 "It's consistent with transfer or contact of some sort, but I don't know from whom."

 When questioned again by prosecutor Jeff Ashton, Lowe said the hair showed characteristics of one that had been forcibly pulled.

 Lowe was the first of two witnesses called Saturday.

 Mike Vincent, an assistant supervisor with the Orange County Sheriff's Office crime scene unit, explained how he collected air samples and a stain from Anthony's car in 2008.